bradleyalexward/CorNetto/README.md

 - graph construction and Cytoscape-ready export

 ## Installation

-Before Bioconductor acceptance, install the development version from GitHub:
+Please install the development version from GitHub:

 ```r
 if (!requireNamespace("remotes", quietly = TRUE)) {